AndrewTapp/solaredgeoptimizers/README.md

 - **String [site].[i].[s]** – e.g. “String 9999999.1.1”.
 Entity IDs: `sensor.[prefix]power_9999999_1_1`, etc.
 - **Optimizer [site].[i].[s].[o]** – e.g. “Optimizer 9999999.1.1.1”.
 Entity IDs: `sensor.[prefix]power_9999999_1_1_1`, etc.

 *[prefix]* is your optional Entity ID prefix (blank if not set).
+By default, **Include SiteID in EntityID** is off, so inverter/string/optimizer entity IDs are shorter; the site level always shows the actual site ID.
 Entity IDs are path-based only (no device-name prefix), e.g. `sensor.xyz_power_2065855_1_1` for a string or `sensor.xyz_power_2065855_1_1_7` for an optimizer.
 The device hierarchy is **Site → Inverter → String → Optimizer**; optimizers are grouped under their string.
 In **Settings → Devices & services**, each device shows what it's **connected via** (e.g. an optimizer shows its string, a string shows its inverter).
 Friendly names and “connected via” use this same hierarchy so the layout is easy to follow.
 The integration entry title shows your site (e.g. "SolarEdge Site 2065855").

 ## What Data You Get

 ### Per optimizer (each panel)

 - **Voltage**, **Current**, **Optimizer voltage**, **Power** – Live values when the optimizer is reporting.
 - **Lifetime energy** – Total energy produced (kWh); this only goes up over time.
 The integration uses the API’s raw energy value (unscaledEnergy, in Wh) so it updates correctly regardless of how the portal displays units (Wh/kWh/MWh).
+When optimizer-level lifetime data is reliable, site lifetime is the sum of optimizers; when it is not (e.g. mixed or missing data), the site uses the portal’s total directly.
 - **Last measurement** – When the portal last had a reading for this optimizer.

 ### Per string, inverter, and site